Magical objects in Harry Potter: Horcruxes

 Both inanimate objects and living organisms have been used as Horcruxes, though the latter are considered riskier to use, since a living being can move and think for itself.
 There is no limit to the number of Horcruxes a witch or wizard can create.
 As the creator's soul is divided into progressively smaller portions, they lose more of their natural humanity and the soul becomes increasingly unstable.
 Consequently, under very specific conditions, a soul fragment can be sealed within an object without the intention or knowledge of the creator.
 While the object thus affected will, like any Horcrux, preserve the immortality of the creator, it does not become a "Dark object".
 For example, Voldemort has unusual control over Nagini, and consequently Nagini is able to communicate with Voldemort about the presence of Harry in Godric's Hollow in Harry Potter and the Deathly Hallows.

-Horcruxes made from inanimate objects are extremely difficult to destroy.
-They cannot be destroyed by conventional means such as smashing, breaking, or burning.
-To be destroyed, a Horcrux must suffer damage so severe that repair through magical means would be impossible.
-Very few magical objects or spells are powerful enough to achieve this (mentioned and used were the Fiendfyre, Gryffindor's Sword and Basilisk fangs, the last two only being able to inflict such damage due to the basilisk venom permeating them both).
-Once a Horcrux is irreparably damaged, the fragment of soul within it is destroyed.
-A Horcrux can be deliberately undone magically only if the creator goes through a process of deep remorse for the murder committed to create the Horcrux.
-The pain of this remorse can be so excruciating that the process may kill the creator.
-The known materials or objects known to be able to destroy Horcruxes are as follows: